 The phrase ‘special needs’ is a very generic term.
 Children with special needs are not only different from their so called ‘normal’ peers but they are also different from one another.
 Each child with special needs presents with a unique profile of strengths and weaknesses.

-However a lack of organisational skills is the one challenge that the majority of children with special needs face.
+A lack of organisational skills is the one challenge that the majority of children with special needs face.
 Coats go missing.
 Books and lunch boxes are forgotten.
 Hours are spent each month searching through the lost property box at school looking for gloves, scarves, gym kit and jumpers.

 Organisational skills are a challenge for most SEN children because they have limited and inefficient internal structure.
 They are generally unable to organise their belongings, prioritize their actions or utilize their time efficiently to meet deadlines.
 They also struggle with temporal (time related) concepts so they have difficulty assessing, for example, how much time it takes to get ready for school or finish homework.